Common questions from restaurant and small business owners comparing POS costs, with straight answers, not sales copy.

 Is there a truly free POS system for small business in 2026?

 Yes.
-Timeline POS is 100% free with no trial period, no subscription, no feature lockout, and no transaction fees because it does not process payments itself.
-Square, Loyverse, eHopper, and SumUp also offer free software plans.
-But you pay per-transaction fees on every card sale, which are effectively a variable monthly cost.
+Timeline POS is genuinely free, no trial period, no subscription, no feature lockout, and no transaction fees charged by Timeline Digital.
+It does not process card payments, so there is nothing to charge a percentage on.
+Square, Loyverse, eHopper, and SumUp are also free on the software side, but each one charges processing fees on every card sale.
+Those fees add up to a meaningful monthly cost at any real sales volume.

 How much does a basic POS system cost per month?